usnistgov/FIPS201/_FIPS201/frontend.md

 signing certificate SHALL also include an extended key usage (*extKeyUsage*) extension asserting id-PIV-content-signing.
 The public key SHALL be included in the certificates field of the CMS external digital signature in a content signing certificate.
-Additional descriptions for the PIV object identifiers are provided in Appendix B. The content signing certificate on a valid PIV Card[^validPIVCard] SHALL NOT be expired.
+Additional descriptions for the PIV object identifiers are provided in Appendix B. The content signing certificate SHALL NOT expire before the expiration of the card authentication certificate.

-[^validPIVCard]: A valid PIV Card refers to a PIV Card that is neither expired nor revoked.

 ### 4.2.2 Cryptographic Specifications {#s-4-2-2}